pcreux/csv-importer/README.md

 experience.

-I went through this many times so I decided to build CSV Importer to save us a lot of trouble.
+I went through this many times so I decided to build CSV Importer to save us the trouble.

 CSV Importer provides:

 * a DSL to define the mapping between CSV columns and your model
 * good reporting to the end user
 * support for wild encodings and CSV formats.

+It is compatible with ActiveRecord 4+ and any ORM that implements the class methods `transaction` and `find_by` and the instance method `save`.

 ## Usage tldr;